arkarsg/AccessibleTicTacToe/README.md

 First, the colour scheme chosen should have suitable level of contrast.
 The same goes for font weights and sizes.

 Next, I added `aria-labels` for screen readers to have a better flow and inform them about what the region holds.
+Then, I used ChromeVox, a web based screen reader to test the flow of information.

 Last, I added keyboard support to navigate and play tic-tac-toe.